lkorczowski/Tinnitus-n-Sleep/README.md

 [![demo1](
 ./images/demo_adaptive-emg+mema.png)](
 ./images/demo_adaptive-emg+mema.png)
-**Figure 1:** Detection of both MEMA (orange) and EM (blue) events using adapative scheme.
-In this situation, EMG baseline has abrutly changed but the adaptive thresholding is able to both detect the first burst of EMG and then adapte to the new baseline.
+**Figure 1:** Detection of both MEMA (orange) and EM (blue) events using adaptive scheme.
+In this situation, EMG baseline has abruptly changed but the adaptive thresholding is able to both detect the first burst of adapt to the new baseline (right).
 Meanwhile a burst of several MEMA is detected.

 Classification is not enough to categorize events (see Figure 2), the `tinnsleep.events` methods allow to differentiate between different types of events.
 To do so, events are labeled into `bursts` and `episodes`:
 - `bursts` are continuous events which are classified using the `tinnsleep.classification` module.